-Each court may have its own way of dealing with these kinds of requests.
-In the Supreme Court (Family Division), you would have to file a Motion, with supporting documents, requesting permission to file late.
+You would have to file a Motion, with supporting documents, requesting permission to file late.
 The matter would then be scheduled for a hearing with a judge who will decide if the Answer can be filed late.

 If the petitioner, or their lawyer, agrees to the late filing, then you may be able to make your request as a ‘motion by correspondence’ with no one having to appear in court for a hearing.
 Talk to a lawyer if this is your situation.